-There are multiple requirements for enabling NetApp Keystone Flex Subscription (Flex Subscription) services in your environment, such as space, racks, PDUs, power, and cooling, with additional network and security requirements discussed later.
+There are multiple requirements for enabling NetApp Keystone services in your environment, such as space, racks, PDUs, power, and cooling, with additional network and security requirements discussed later.

-Floor space to host the Flex Subscription infrastructure equipment (to be provided by customers).
+Floor space to host the Keystone infrastructure equipment (to be provided by customers).
 NetApp provides the weight specifications based on the final configuration.

 Four post racks in the customer-operated offering (to be provided by customers).
 In the NetApp-operated offering, either NetApp or the customer can provide the racks, depending on requirements.
 NetApp provides 42 deep racks.